 Incompleteness in the total set of requirements occurs when important requirements are completely forgotten by the stakeholders and therefore not included (incompleteness of content) or when requirements imply further requirements and these are missing (conceptual incompleteness).

 Especially since requirements of different types are usually contributed by different people, manual recognition of conceptual incompleteness is often challenging.
 Without an automatic check, it is therefore difficult to adequately control the requirements analysis, which often leads to late requirement extensions with corresponding effects on the overall project.
-The ReqSuite® Quality Checker was therefore developed with this in mind and can interpret contextual knowledge at runtime and apply it to specified requirements.
+The ReqSuite® quality assurance functionality was therefore developed with this in mind and can interpret contextual knowledge at runtime and apply it to specified requirements.

 In addition to conceptual incompleteness, however, over-specifications often lead to documents that unnecessarily endanger the cost and time frame of projects.
 For example, if a departmental component was included in the requirement set by a special function, but if the function was discarded in the meantime, it makes no sense to take this departmental component even further into account.
 Accordingly, over-specifications must be eliminated at an early stage in order to avoid unnecessary or even counter-productive project work.

-The ReqSuite® Quality Checker can therefore detect such over-specifications and suggest corrections at the touch of a button.
+The ReqSuite® quality assurance functionality can therefore detect such over-specifications and suggest corrections at the touch of a button.

 Detection of imprecise and incompletely specified requirements